neetjn/riot-ani-search/README.md

 **riot-anti-search** is a simple riot tag used for quickly searching for anime using the anilist api.

-This tag doesn't depend on any other javascript or css frameworks, all styles were made with vanilla css using flexbox.
+This tag doesn't depend on any css frameworks, all styles were made with vanilla css using flexbox.

 ### Examples